allancherianbiju/zinc/readme.md

 ZINC (Zero Incidents) is an application that aims to aid in creating a "zero incident" future by offering the following features:

-- provide insights about the incidents raised and how they can be handled better in the future, with the goal of reducing the
+- provide insights about the incidents raised and how they can be handled better in the future, with the goal of reducing the number of incidents raised to zero.
 - predicting the estimated time and date for the final closure of a opened ticket based on the given attributes.

 # Architecture